REACH AN HONEST AND EQUITABLE SETTLEMENT OUT OF COURT THROUGH COLLABORATIVE DIVORCE.

 A collaborative divorce, on the other hand, encourages constructive communication, honest disclosure, and creative problem-solving.
 As both parties work together to resolve their differences, they create an environment of respect.
 By keeping an eye toward the future, they come up with a workable, mutually agreeable settlement.
 Restructured families get off to a good start with both parents actively planning together for their “new normal.”

-As a certified Collaborative Divorce Attorney who has completed Advanced Mediation and Collaborative Training, Wendy Alton is intimately familiar with the collaborative process.
+As a certified Collaborative Divorce Lawyer who has completed Advanced Mediation and Collaborative Training, Wendy Alton is intimately familiar with the collaborative process.
 She has seen it work wonders for clients—even in the most contentious and emotional of cases.
 She can confidently guide clients through the process, empowering them to find creative solutions to their challenges until they reach a workable and agreeable settlement.
 The collaborative process allows them to move forward with their lives in a healthier way.

-Contact Our Ann Arbor Collaborative Divorce Attorneys
+Contact Our Ann Arbor Collaborative Divorce Lawyers

 While it is a commitment to go through a series of collaborative divorce meetings and to promise to keep the case out of court, the positive and creative outcome is worth it.
-Contact Collaborative Divorce Attorney Wendy Alton online or call 734-673-3567 for a complimentary consultation.
+Contact Ann Arbor Collaborative Divorce Attorney Wendy Alton online or call 734-673-3567 for a complimentary consultation.